Welcome to another edition of Off the Shelf with MJ & Michelle! I’m joined, once again, by Soliloquy in Blue‘s Michelle Smith.

 It’s not horrible, but two volumes is about all the story that it can sustain.
 I have a feeling it was canceled prematurely, since in the first volume there was talk of a quest to collect a bunch of holy beads in order to recreate the seal but the series ends before this goal is anywhere near being achieved.
 It’s probably for the best, since at two volumes it’s a bit of fairly diverting fluff.
 Any longer and one would get into serious, “Why am I reading this?” territory.

-MELINDA: Hmm… that sounds pretty tedious.
+MJ: Hmm… that sounds pretty tedious.
 Though now I’m also intrigued by the concept of Daa!
 Daa!
 Daa!

 MICHELLE: Yeah, it seems like it was pretty popular in its day.